 For some people, treatment with “DMARDs” (disease-modifying antirheumatic drugs) or steroid shots may shrink nodules.
 You may need surgery to remove them if they get infected or become painful.

 Skin Rash and Ulcers

 It’s rare, but in some people, nodules are a sign that they have rheumatoid vasculitis, which is inflammation of the small and medium-sized blood vessels.

 Only about 1 in 100 people with rheumatoid arthritis get vasculitis.
 The most commonly affected blood vessels are arteries that carry blood to the skin, nerves, and internal organs.

 When the small vessels of the fingertips and around the nails are affected, the result can be small pits on the fingertips or small sores or redness around the nail.

 If it happens in larger blood vessels, it can cause a painful rash, often on the legs.
 In serious cases, ulcers can form and there’s a chance they could become infected.

 Medication Side Effects

-Depending on the type and severity of the rash, your doctor may lower the dose or have you stop your medication altogether.
-In some cases, your doctor may need to prescribe another drug, such as a corticosteroid or antihistamine, to stop the reaction.
+Depending on the type of rash you have and how severe it is, your doctor may lower the dose or stop your medication altogether.
+In some cases, you may need another drug, such as a corticosteroid or antihistamine, to stop the reaction.